Skip to main content

 app/api/webhooks/clerk/route.ts

-import { verifyWebhook } from '@clerk/backend/webhooks'
+import { verifyWebhook } from '@clerk/nextjs/webhooks'

 import { NextRequest } from 'next/server'